PadsterH2012/ac-project1/README.md

 - OAuth integration for secure third-party authentication
 - Email validation during registration
 - Secure file handling for avatar uploads and backups
+- API keys for AI providers are stored securely

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.